mongodb-industry-solutions/leafy-bank-backend-transactions/README.md

 # Leafy Bank Transactions Service (Backend)

-This repository powers the backend for Leafy Bank, handling digital payments and account transfers.
-It utilizes MongoDB to ensure secure and efficient transaction processing, providing APIs for seamless integration.
+This repository powers the backend for Leafy Bank, a demo banking application designed to showcase modern financial services technology.
+It handles digital payments and account transfers, utilizing MongoDB to ensure secure and efficient transaction processing.
+The backend provides APIs for seamless integration, illustrating the capabilities of cutting-edge banking infrastructure.

 ## Where Does MongoDB Shine?